buggyrace/buggy-race-about/docs/buggy-editor/distributing-the-code.md

 ## Working entirely without Git

 {: .note}
-If you want to just use a zip file, students don't need to use Git or GitHub.
+If you want to just use a zip file, or set up studsents accounts in some way that allows you to pre-load the files, then students don't need to use Git or GitHub.
 In fact, neither do you: you can download the code, and customise it in place.

 To get the zip file containing the source code for the editor, go to the